UOSAN/WTP/README.md

 ## Introduction

 The Willingness To Pay (WTP) task presents image stimuli of foods that are bid on, in $0.50 increments.
-At the end of the task, the participant is rewarded with either a food or the monetary difference in bid for a random food item.
+At the end of the task, the participant can be rewarded with a food item and the monetary difference in bid for a random food item.
 This task is used in the Devaluation study.

 Originally adapted from [Hutcherson et al. (2012)](https://doi.org/10.1523/JNEUROSCI.6387-11.2012).